sarahelhnbaly/App-DiscoverIT/SAD.md

 In the backend I have folders for  'model' and 'controller' files.
 ![image](https://github.com/user-attachments/assets/fac6da42-ddb8-4d03-8a7d-05888e95d2fc)

-In our frontend we manage the 'view' with components implemented on pages.
+In our frontend we manage the 'vue' with components implemented on pages.

 ![image](https://github.com/user-attachments/assets/6cba4c9e-ab52-4ebd-81fe-d854e4b243dc)